Bicovariograms and Euler characteristic I. Regular sets: Approach

 for $x,y,z$ arbitrarily close.
 We also give similar results for the intersection $F\cap W$, where $F$ is a random regular closed set and $W$ is a rectangular (or poly-rectangular) observation window.
 This step is necessary to apply the results to a stationary set sampled on a bounded portion of the plane.

-In the present paper, we apply the principles underlying these formulas to obtain the mean \EC~for level sets of moving averages, also called shot noise processes, where the kernel is the indicator functions of random sets which geometry is adapted to the lattice approximation.
-Even though the geometry of moving averages level sets attracted interest in the recent literature \cite{AST,BieDes}, no such result seems to exist yet.
+In the present paper, we apply the principles underlying these formulas to obtain the mean \EC~for level sets of moving averages, also called shot noise processes, where the kernels are the indicator functions of random sets which geometry is adapted to the lattice approximation.
+Even though the geometry of moving averages level sets attracted interest in the recent literature \cite{AST,BieDes}, no such result seemed to exist in the literature \footnote{A more general result has now been derived by Bierm\'e and Desolneux \cite{BieDesEuler}}.
 As a by-product, the mean \EC~of the associated boolean model is also obtained.

 These formulas are successfully applied to excursions of smooth random fields in the companion paper \cite{LacEC2}.
-For instance, in the context of Gaussian fields excursions, one can pass \eqref{eq:intro-marginals} to expectations under the requirement that the underlying field is $\mathcal{C}^{1}$ with Lipschitz derivatives, and additional moment conditions.
+For instance, in the context of Gaussian fields excursions, one can pass \eqref{eq:intro-marginals} to expectations under the requirement that the underlying field is $\mathcal{C}^{1,1}$, i.e. in the context of bivariate functions $\mathcal{C}^{1}$ with Lipschitz derivatives, plus additional moment conditions.
 This improves upon the classical theory \cite{AdlTay07} where fields have to be of class $\mathcal{C}^{2}$ and satisfy a.s.
 Morse hypotheses.
 Here again, the resulting formulas only require the knowledge of the field's third order marginals for arbitrarily close arguments.\\